Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

 ## Bongos
 This might end up being the shortest section of the talk.

-The Bongos are a geniune Nintendo Donkey Konga Bongo Controller from circa 2004.
+The Bongos are a genuine Nintendo Donkey Konga Bongo Controller from circa 2004.
 I also have an official Gamecube to USB adapter that I got with Smash Bros for Wii U. (Yes I realise this outs me as someone who actually bought a Wii U).

 There's lots of documentation and support for the adapter online, particularly among the Dolphin emulator and Project M communities.
 If you're using a Unix based operating system, you just need to plug in the Bongos and poll the device as you would with any other USB device.
 I'm no hardware programmer though, and found a rust library to talk to the adapter device within 5 minutes.
-I guess nerds love the gamecube.
+I guess nerds love the Gamecube.
 For Windows, you need the extra step of installing a driver.
 There's no official one available online, but the dolphin emulator team provide a custom written one for installation.
 And it works excellently.

 The buttons on the bongo correspond to buttons on a regular controller, the only thing that doesn't seem to work is the clap sensor.
-I imagine the adapter wire is missing a dataline or something, but I wasn't able to confirm this.
+I imagine the adapter wire is missing a data line or something, but I wasn't able to confirm this.
 It's a bit of a shame because I originally thought having a secondary attack triggered through clapping would've been very fun.

 ## Implementation - How does it work